 WHAT YOU GET AS A THANK YOU FOR YOUR DONATION

-Please check out the right hand side of my page for more information about my rewards.
+Please check out the right-hand side of the page for more information about my rewards.
 Apart from these, the main reward and satisfaction comes from knowing that you are helping to give people who face a lot of hardship a voice - even though you don’t know them personally.

 HELP ME SPREAD THE WORD AND A THANK YOU FOR ANY SUPPORT YOU CAN PROVIDE!